Ebuube/Ebuube/README.md

 ```
 # Hi I'm Ebube Gideon Onwuta. 👋

-### I am a Software Engineering student at ALX.
-And I am used to doing hard things.
+### I am a Software Engineering student at ALX. `And I am used to doing hard things...`

 - #### 🔭 I'm working to polish my coding proficiency and as well, my social life.
 - #### 👯 I love collaborating on programming projects.